Nicholasdputra/MofuMofu-Cafe/README.md

         CashierManager.cs
       </td>
       <td>
-        Handles queueing and ordering for customers
+        Handles queueing and ordering for customers when they enter and go to the cashier to order
       </td>
     </tr>
     <tr>